 Kunal: D-Wade’s resurrection is as unexplainable as Kobe’s shot selection this season.
 I mean, I am still recovering from agonizing Finals moments when Danny Green (DANNY GREEN!) and Boris Diaw seemingly embarrassed Wade – defensively and offensively – to the point of awkwardness.
 But then Lebron migrated north and returned the crown of Alpha Dog of South Beach to Wade.
 (Bosh is forever omega.)
 And with Wade making a alpha money with a cool $18 million this season, it is great for him and the NBA that he’s returned to the play that solidified him as the third-best shooting guard of all-time – like dropping 42 on Utah the other night.
 As for wishes, I’m excited to witness Miamians react to the news that Christmas isn’t opening tip to the season.

-It will be difficult for LeBron (left) and D-Wade (right)
+It will be difficult for LeBron (left) and D-Wade (right) to be opponents again after four years of success together |

 5. An awesome show-down in LeBron's return to Miami